Image

 Despite the objections, Seattle’s local World Cup organizing committee says the Pride Match will proceed as planned, highlighting it as an opportunity to celebrate LGBTQIA+ communities and support local arts, businesses, and advocacy groups.
 The event will include LGBTQ+ art installations and partnerships with local organizations.
 Seattle PrideFest was already planned for the same day.
 FIFA has not commented.

-Moderate rain, with a high of 51 and low of 40 degrees.
-Don't forget your umbrella!
-Patchy rain nearby during the morning, sunny in the afternoon, overcast in the evening, patchy rain nearby overnight.
+Sunny, with a high of 59 and low of 44 degrees.
+Sunny for the morning, clear in the afternoon and evening, patchy rain nearby overnight.